The Darkness (character): The Darkness

 The Darkness is a supernatural force older than the Earth itself which acts as a driving catalyst for much of the events in the story.
-Drawing on the Biblical creation myth as described in Genesis, the Darkness is the chaos that existed prior to God's light.
+Drawing on the Biblical account of creation as described in Genesis, the Darkness is the chaos that existed prior to God's light.

 As the universe took shape in the void, the Darkness grew to resent God and his creation.
 Conjuring an endless legion of demonic creatures, the Darkness declared war upon the light itself - now embodied as the Angelus.
 This lasted for eons until an armistice was reached to prevent mutual destruction; to seal the truce, the two powers mated and conceived the Witchblade to act as a balancing element between them.

 Sometime after this, the Darkness began inhabiting human vessels using the sons of a chosen bloodline; the father passing the curse to his offspring at the moment of conception - dying as the Darkness departed his body.
 The power then awakens on the son's 21st birthday.

 A wielder of the Darkness has been present in every major time period and continental power in history.
 These hosts are usually predisposed to be violent and thus have been dictators, murderers, thieves and abusers of every variety with minimal exceptions.

 While the Estacado family is the most prolific and enduring bloodline to carry the curse, they’re not the only lineage to wield the Darkness; with Aram - an African warlord and witch-king who appears later in the series - being the only example of a host who willingly took the curse into himself (and later expelled it) rather than being born with it.